-And if it was your thrifty Grandma talking I bet she talked about old fashioned frugal living, the way it had to be.
+And if it was your thrifty Grandma talking I bet she talked about old fashioned living, the way it had to be.

 It had to be because in those days you didn’t have credit cards and many people didn’t have bank accounts, being paid in cash every week.

+Once your cash was gone that was it.
 You might not have had much, but one thing you didn’t have was debt.

-Unfortunately many people no longer have access to a thrifty Grandma, because their Grandparents aren’t that old and didn’t grow up in the Great Depression or even through the war.
+Because their Grandparents aren’t that old and didn’t grow up in the Great Depression or even through any world war.

-As a result, our society reminiscences about old fashioned living without real knowledge of what it was like to live it.
+As a result, our society reminiscences about old fashioned living without any real knowledge of what it was like to live it.

-Who are happy to and actively want to be living like the past.
+Who are happy to and actively want old fashioned things to do.
 And they are onto something you know.

-Because old fashioned frugality didn’t impact our environment the way it is being impacted now.
+Because the old ways of living didn’t impact our environment the way it is being impacted now.

-The Environmental Benefits Of Old Fashioned Frugal Living
+Environmental Old Fashioned Frugal Living

-With the growing need to do something about climate change and our impact on the environment, old fashioned frugal living is the perfect way to reduce our impact on the environment and to do our bit for climate change.
+Old fashioned frugal living is the perfect way to reduce our impact on the environment and to do our bit for climate change.

-Living like people did in the old days, you don’t throw things away, you don’t buy new because fashions have changed.
+Learning how to live like the old days, you don’t throw things away, you don’t buy new because fashions have changed.

 And you don’t even buy the latest time saving device.
 Because with old fashioned living, you don’t want to be wasteful.
 Of anything.

-Everything you have you want to make the absolute best use of.
-You don’t want to throwing stuff away because it’s going to go into landfill.
+Everything you have you want to make the absolute best use of it.
+You don’t want to keep using disposable items and throw it away because it’s going to go into a landfill.

 You don’t even want to donate too much to charity or thrift stores.
 Because if you did you might be doing so to replace it with something new.